Juan José Carbó: Comic strip career

 In 1949, Carbó began his career as a cartoonist with the protagonist, Don Homobono, who appeared in Cubilete, a magazine published by Gong.
 Carbó also drew for a children's magazine supplement.
 After performing military service, he caught on with the Editorial Valenciana newspaper where Carbó created characters Robustiano Fortachón and the surrealistic El Penado 113.
 During the 1950s, he was one of this newspaper's more influential "Escuela Valenciana" (Valencian School) members.
 His illustrations were considered precise yet with a simple didactic method.
 While at the "Escuela Valenciana", Carbó influenced fellow contemporaries such as José Sanchis Sinisterra, Soriano Izquierdo, Enrique Cerdán and others.

 Carbó started drawing cover arts and specialized in "¿Cuánto sabes?" ("How much do you know?"), "¡Ocurre cada cosa!" ("Everything occurs"), and sports biographies.
 His work was also displayed in a thumbnailed section of the Editorial Bruguera publishing house.
 His character, Ivanchito, appeared in the pocket-sized paperback cartoon Jaimito.

 During the 1970s, Carbó drew Plácido Guerra.
 After getting weary of work at Editorial Bruguera, he left for Diario de Valencia daily where he continued drawing his Placido Guerra for its in-house supplement.
 Carbó also drew for the falles journal, El Coet, and adult magazine, Reseo (Cattle Magazine).

 From 1993 to 1994, Carbó drew Tonet as a comic strip character in the Education Journal of the Spanish Consellería de Cultura (Ministry of Culture).

 Later life and death

 Throughout his life, Carbó stayed active with a Spanish group known as "Asociación de Autores de Cómic de España", AACE (literally Association of Authors of Comics in Spain).
 He worked the group into his daily schedule and regularly attended its meetings.
 Carbó also exhibited his illustrations at the "TebeoSpain" at the Biblioteca Nacional de San Miguel de los Reyes (National Library of St. Michael the Archangel) in Valencia.

 Carbó remained a painter and continuously worked as a security clerk from age 17 to 65.
-He continued to hold his first art instructor, Carlos, with esteem into his latter years and was proud to be born on St. Joseph's day.
+He continued to hold his first art instructor, Carlos, with esteem into his latter years and was proud to be born on Saint Joseph's day.

 Carbó died at the age of 83 on May 15, 2010.